GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **At Higher Tiers**: As seen above, a higher tier provides several benefits.

-**Critical Failure**: Your words have no effect and have managed to convince the target of your attempt to bewitch them.
+**Critical Failure**: Your words have no noticable effect and have managed to convince the target of your attempt to bewitch them.

 #### Blast Lightning